Okasha El Daly’s book Egyptology: The Missing Millennium Ancient Egypt in Medieval Arabic Writings reveals a whole millennium of Egyptian studies.

 This tomb raiding meant that some Egyptians knew bits about the archaeology of ancient Egypt.
 Texts might refer to Canopic jars, the sacred way in Memphis and the Queen’s Chamber in the Great Pyramid of Giza.
 Sometimes the history was way out; for example a story about a Tunnel under the Nile may refer to the remains of Akhenaten’s complex at Amarna.

-Yet medieval Egyptians were interested in Egyptian history.
-They wrote histories mentioning several kings.
-(130)
+Medieval Egyptians were interested in Egyptian history.
+They wrote histories mentioning several kings

 Ancient Egyptian religion

 The temples (al-Baribi) continued to be sites of pilgrimage in this period.
 Some became shared holy sites of the new religions.
-The site at xxxx was called the Prison of Joseph and pilgrims would go there to receive dreams from Joseph.
-(90) This follows the biblical tower in which Joseph interpreted the dreams of his fellow prisoners and of pharaoh.
-However, this site was an old temple of Imhotep, which was once a site of incubation.
+One site was called the Prison of Joseph and pilgrims would go there to receive dreams from Joseph.
+This follows the biblical tale in which Joseph interpreted the dreams of his fellow prisoners and of pharaoh.
+However, this site was previously a temple to Imhotep, where people could sleep and wait to receive dreams.

 The Akhmin temple was a pilgrimage site for people seeking knowledge of astronomy.